- Emergency respite care

 If eligible, your assessor will work with you to find suitable respite services in your area.
 You can also call My Aged Care or look at the aged care homes service finder.

-Once you have received ACAT approval for residential respite, you can contact your local Commonwealth Respite and Carelink Centre to access residential respite services on:
+Once you have received ACAT approval for residential respite, you could also call the Commonwealth Respite and Carelink Centre on 1800 052 222 (business hours) to access information about residential respite services.

 Costs for respite care vary depending on your circumstances and the kind of care you need.
 The Australian Government subsidises a range of aged care services in Australia.
 You are expected to contribute to the cost of your care if you can afford to.

 What you pay is discussed and agreed upon between you and the organisation that delivers your respite services.
 The rate is set before you receive the services.

 For residential respite care through an aged care home you will have to pay a basic daily fee and perhaps a booking fee, but not an accommodation payment or any additional means-tested care fees.
 The booking fee is a prepayment of respite care fees and not an extra payment.
 The booking fee cannot be more than either a full week’s basic daily fee or 25% of the fee for the entire stay, depending on which amount is the lowest.

 Carers can find out more about respite services and taking a break on the Carer Gateway website.